Striveworks/valor/docs/index.md

 **Q. What is Valor?**

-**A.** Valor is a centralized evaluation store which makes it easy to measure, explore, and rank model performance.
+**A.** Valor is a centralized evaluation store that makes it easy to measure, explore, and rank model performance.
 For an overview of what Valor is and why it's important, please refer to our [high-level overview](index.md).

 **Q. What evaluation methods are supported?**

-**A.** Valor currently support generic classification as well as object-detection and semantic-segmentation for images.
+**A.** Valor currently supports generic classification as well as object-detection and semantic-segmentation for images.
 The long-term goal for Valor is to support the most popular supervised learning methods.

 **Q. Does Valor store data?**